thradams/cake/manual.md

 The **-autoconfig** option generates the `cakeconfig.h` automatically on both Windows and Linux.

-To manually discover which directories are included, you can run the command:
+On Windows, to manually discover which directories are included, you can run the command:

 ```